Sunday, July 12, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Best NVMe SSDs

-Best NVMe SSDs: Besides the heatsink versions, these internal storage devices are so thin that they are often referred to as “storage sticks.”
+Best NVMe SSDs: Besides the heatsink versions, these internal storage devices are so thin they are often called “storage sticks.”

 This list includes the current best NVMe SSDs and their alternatives.
-It is sorted in recommendation order, with the best options at the top—the numbers indicate the ranking.
+It is sorted in recommendation order, with the best options at the top — the numbers indicate the ranking.
+Scroll down for their performance charts.

 Tip

 NVMe and SATA are two distinctive internal storage types, with the former being much faster.
-Currently, the fastest NVMe drives utilize the PCIe 5.0 standard, although PCIe 4.0 and PCIe 3.0 counterparts remain viable options in all cases.
-All NVMe SSDs can work with motherboards of all PCIe standards, regardless of the revision.
+Currently, the fastest NVMe drives use PCIe 5.0, although PCIe 4.0 and PCIe 3.0 counterparts remain viable options in all cases.
+All NVMe SSDs can work with motherboards that support all PCIe standards, regardless of revision.
 Most modern computers come with one or a few M.2 slots to host NVMe SSDs.

 The Crucial P510 is Micron’s third PCIe Gen 5 SSDs, but the first of the standard designed as a mainstream drive.
 As such, it currently has the best performance-to-cost ratio.
 That, plus the omission of excessive heat, makes it an excellent deal.